karl-sjogren/robots-txt-middleware/README.md

 which in turn takes care of configuration.
 There is a default provider for static uses (i.e. exactly what the old one did) but doing it this way also let me optimize it quite a lot.
-A quick benchmark shows that running a thousand requests against `/robots.txt` is now dine in 25% of the time while also lowering allocations about the same.
+A quick benchmark shows that running a thousand requests against `/robots.txt` is now done in 25% of the time while also lowering allocations about the same.

 | NuGetReferences              |       Mean |    Error |   StdDev |    Gen 0 |  Gen 1 | Allocated |
 |----------------------------- |-----------:|---------:|---------:|---------:|-------:|----------:|